Proving with Computer Assistance 2IMF15

 slides

-- Here are three files that have been shown at the lecture and you
+- Here are two files that have been shown at the lecture and you

 (only the final exercise if you want a challenge) and send